rootsongjc/magpie/README.md

 Magpie is a command line tool for deploying and  managing the Yarn on Docker cluster.
 Build and run an yarn cluster on docker, pass the config item to hadoop configuration files through docker ENV.

-###How to build and runthe docker image step by step?
+###How to build the docker image and run a container step by step?

 - Step1